- Screen size – 27″

 The following results have been collated using a number of different tests and specialized equipment.

 F0r the purposes of this test we decided to use three of the monitor’s gaming presets; Racing mode, Cinema Mode, and sRGB.
 As you’ll soon see, each has its own pros and cons.

-For the most part, the VG279QM displayed pretty accurate colors right out of the box.
-The official preset for default settings were; Racing mode in warm, with both brightness and contrast set to 80.
-Now, in Racing mode, you could tell straight away that the image felt quite warm and was far too bright for everyday viewing.
+For the most part, the VG279QM displayed pretty accurate colors right the box.
+The official preset for default settings was; Racing mode in warm, with both brightness and contrast set to 80.
+Now, in racing mode, you could tell straight away that the image felt quite warm and was far too bright for everyday viewing.
 We recommend cranking the brightness down to around 10 for a more natural, easier viewing experience during daytime usage.

 sRGB mode was next up and we saw a similar average delta and gamma reading.
 However, the contrast was much worse, as were the black levels.
 This was due to the fact that you can’t adjust the brightness levels when using the sRGB profile – annoyingly.
 On the plus side, the white level was much closer to our ideal at 6199K.

 Cinema Mode was last and by far the worst of the bunch.
 Whites were miles away from where they needed to be, measured at 10310K.
 The black point wasn’t the worst, neither was the contrast ratio, however, that’s pretty much where the positives end.
 The average delta came back at 4.96, over double the other two presets tested.